-Fulham Solar Farm & Battery
+Fulham Solar Farm & BESS

 Octopus Australia and the Clean Energy Finance Corporation are joining forces to develop renewable energy assets that will help the Gippsland region.